olive.oil.soap.molecule (1K)

 Figure 6

 Knowledge of the details of soap synthesis has led to the technological development of detergents.
 Soaps are made from naturally occuring lipids and have just one kind of ionic head.
 Detergents are substances with similar structure and function to soaps but they may be cationic (positively charged), anionic (negatively charged), or non-ionic.
-Soaps work best when the temperature is warm or hot.
+Detergents overcome some of the drawbacks of traditional soaps.
+Traditional soaps only work best when the temperature is warm or hot.
 Also, soaps will react with calcium (Ca2+) or magnesium (Mg2+) ions to form an insoluble solid.
 On bathroom tile this is called soap scum and when it affects clothing it makes the fabric appear dull and gray.
-Detergents are engineered to avoid the pitfalls of soaps so that they function at low temperature and do not form insoluble solids with magnesium or calcium ions found naturally in water.
+Detergents are engineered to avoid these pitfalls of soaps so that they function at low temperature and do not form insoluble solids with the magnesium or calcium ions found naturally in water.

 In this lab you will be making a few small bars of soap by doing a saponification reaction with soybean oil, coconut oil, olive oil, and sodium hydroxide.
 The oils are gently warmed to melt the coconut oil, which is high in saturated fatty acids.
 The alkali you use will be sodium hydroxide, which you will need to dissolve in water.
 Mixing sodium hydroxide into water releases a lot of heat, so that solution will initially be very hot.
 The two mixtures will be allowed to cool to about 45°C and then mixed with constant stirring.